 Why so quickly?
 Because it was agonising.
 The first draft is awful – I still have some foolscap scraps from the printout that I still look at and gasp!
-(Yes, I like to recycle)
+(Yes, I like to recycle!)

 This doesn’t mean it’s not a major feat, to finish that first draft, and this doesn’t mean you won’t learn an enormous amount about discipline, writing, and story structure through engaging with the page every single day until it’s done.
 But you won’t be able to see it all objectively until you have that first draft written and complete – with an idea of the resolution of the story, the major questions of the story, the themes that are most important to you, and what you really want to focus on and reshape.

-The angel in the marble of the first draft
+The angel in the marble

 I saw the angel in the marble